andrew-julian/Shelfie/replit.md

-# BookScan Application
+# Shelfie Application

 ## Overview
-BookScan is a full-stack digital library management application designed to help users organize their personal book collections.
+Shelfie is a full-stack digital library management application designed to help users organize their personal book collections.
 It features barcode scanning for easy book addition, comprehensive metadata management, and a responsive user interface.
 The project aims to provide a robust and intuitive solution for personal library organization with strong ambitions for market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.